MoneyforNotn/Strategy-Backtest-Commentary/README.md

  ***Why code it?***
  Algorithmic trading (or backtesting) offers speed, precision, and consistency beyond human capabilities.
 Code is an invaluable tool for creating and combining indicators into easily adjustable entry signals and live visualization comparison of performance metrics/benchmark.

+## Project list
  > [!TIP]
 > Find highlighted comments in every project for quick summary of concepts and analysis.
-Color scale indicates key findings, limitations, and improvements.
+Color scales indicate key findings, limitations, and improvements.

+**Strategy-Backtest-Commentary**
+001-MA Crossover_______Simple trend-following system aimed to reduce market drawdowns
+002-

 ### **Strategy concepts & trading ideas**